fullstack-development/developers-roadmap/backend/junior-3/haskell.md

   * `TypeOperators`
   * `FlexibleContexts` & `FlexibleInstances`
   * `MultiParamTypeClasses` & `FunctionalDependencies`
-  * Type and Data Families:
+  * Type and Data Families
     * What are the three variations of type families: closed, open, associated?
     What are their difference and purpose?
     * What is injectivity?